Science of morality: In popular literature

 The theory and methods of a normative science of morality are explicitly discussed in Joseph Daleiden's The Science of Morality: The Individual, Community, and Future Generations (1998).
 Daleiden's book, in contrast to Harris, extensively discusses the relevant philosophical literature.
 In The Moral Landscape: How Science Can Determine Human Values, Sam Harris's goal is to show how moral truth can be backed by "science", or more specifically, empirical knowledge, critical thinking, philosophy, but most controversially, the scientific method.

 Patricia Churchland offers that, accepting David Hume's is–ought problem, the use of induction from premises and definitions remains a valid way of reasoning in life and science:

 Daleiden and Leonard Carmichael warn that science is probabilistic, and that certainty is not possible.
 One should therefore expect that moral prescriptions will change as humans gain understanding.

+In futurism

+Transhumanist philosophers such as David Pearce and Mark Alan Walker have extensively discussed the ethical implications of future technologies.
+Walker coined the term "biohappiness" to describe the idea of directly manipulating the biological roots of happiness in order to increase it.
+Pearce argues that suffering could eventually be eradicated entirely, stating that: "It is predicted that the world's last unpleasant experience will be a precisely dateable event."
+Proposed technological methods of overcoming the hedonic treadmill include wireheading (direct brain stimulation for uniform bliss), which undermines motivation and evolutionary fitness; designer drugs, offering sustainable well-being without side effects, though impractical for lifelong reliance; and genetic engineering, the most promising approach.
+Genetic recalibration through hyperthymia-promoting genes could raise hedonic set-points, fostering adaptive well-being, creativity, and productivity while maintaining responsiveness to stimuli.
+While scientifically achievable, this transformation requires careful ethical and societal considerations to navigate its profound implications.

+On the opposite end of the spectrum, risks of astronomical suffering are possible futures in which vastly more suffering will exist than has ever been produced on earth so far in all of earth's history.
+Possible sources of these risks include artificial superintelligence, genetic engineering for maximum suffering, space colonization, and terraforming leading to an increase in wild animal suffering.

 Views in scientific morality

 Training to promote good behaviour

 The science of morality may aim to discover the best ways to motivate and shape individuals.
 Methods to accomplish this include instilling explicit virtues, building character strengths, and forming mental associations.
 These generally require some level of practical reason.
 James Rest suggested that abstract reasoning is also a factor in making moral judgements and emphasized that moral judgements alone do not predict moral behaviour: “Moral judgement may be closely related to advocacy behaviour, which in turn influences social institutions, which in turn creates a system of norms and sanctions that influences people’s behaviour.”
 Daleiden suggested that religions instill a practical sense of virtue and justice, right and wrong.
 They also effectively use art and myths to educate people about moral situations.